 While generic email marketing can reach an audience, you need targeted email marketing to provide a personalized experience and strengthen your customer relationships.

-Related Reading: Successful Ways to Increase Customer Retention in Your Ecommerce Store.
+Related reading: Successful Ways to Increase Customer Retention in Your Ecommerce Store

-Based on the target audience of your email marketing campaign, there are 4 common types of targeted email marketing.
+Based on the target audience of your email marketing campaign, there are 5 common types of targeted email marketing.

 Use demographic segmentation to make your emails more personalized to your target audience.